 His biggest concern is the technique that goes along with the workout.
 "When you see a 20-minute circuit of really ugly cleans and ring dips, those are exercises that don't jive well," he says.

 The problems stem from inexperienced trainers.
-CrossFit level-1 trainers are certified after completing a two-day seminar and 50-multiple-choice-question exam.
+CrossFit level-1 coaches are certified after completing a two-day seminar and 50-multiple-choice-question exam.
 That's all you need to open up a CrossFit gym and start training as many athletes as you want.

 Zach Even-Esh, a CrossFit trainer at New Jersey's Underground Strength Coach, says the trainers at level-1 are just scratching the tip of the iceberg.
 "They tell you at level-1 that this is an introduction to understanding the basis of what CrossFit is about and that you need to take it to the next level," he says.
 But the reality is, someone with two days of education could be leading your next CrossFit class.

-CrossFit trainers and affiliates simply sign up to affiliate after receiving their level-1 certification and pay a monthly fee from then on out.
-There are never calls from headquarters pushing for further education or refresher courses.
+Further, after receiving their level-1 certification and paying a monthly fee, there are never calls from headquarters pushing for further education or refresher courses.
 "It does hurt the community because some people don't go out and educate themselves," Even-Esh says.

-And there is no lack of furthering education in the CrossFit community.
+However, there's no lack of furthering education in the CrossFit community.
 The program offers level-2 training and specialty seminars in areas like kettelbell, mobility, power lifting, running and more.
-Even-Esh says he thinks CrossFit headquarters should even go as far as requiring coaches to get a specialty certification every once in a while to keep their affiliation.
+Even-Esh says he thinks CrossFit headquarters should require coaches to get a specialty certification every once in a while to keep their affiliation.

 The presiding hope among the CrossFit community is that this exercise movement can help reverse the growing obesity trend by creating a more active society.
 And while CrossFit motivates its followers to exercise, the growing fear is that the current model and lack of monitoring is more likely to build broken bodies than create a healthier nation.